 The Kozani environmental movement suggested InterPhoton’s proposal should be rejected.
 It added PPC Renewables could be allowed to install a total of 50 MW but only at the northeastern side of the lake, where the dam is located.

 PPC owns the Polyfytos hydropower plant, while 70% of the reservoir, which was formed in 1973, is on Servia’s territory.
 The environmentalists also said PPC should cede 10% of ownership in the future project to the local community.

 Legislation for floating solar power plants is scheduled to be rolled out in the spring.
 According to the Greek press, the government has the ambition to complete it by the end of the month.

 InterPhoton’s project matches size of biggest existing photovoltaic plant in Europe

 The size of InterPhoton’s proposed project would match Europe’s largest ground-mounted solar power plant.
 Iberdrola completed its Núñez de Balboa facility in Spain one year ago.

 BayWa r.e. and its subsidiary GroenLeven finished the biggest floating photovoltaic system in the continent in July and sold it to a Dutch consortium.
-The Bomhofsplas plant, built on a lake in Zwolle in the Netherlands, has 27.4 MW.
+The Bomhofsplas plant, built on a lake in Zwolle in the Netherlands, has 27.4 MW in peak capacity.

 GEK Terna Group recently applied at the RAE for producer certificates for three floating photovoltaic plants at artificial reservoirs in Greece, with a total capacity of 265 MW.
 The largest one, at Kastraki in the country’s west, would have the capacity of 120 MW.